Winter Food Festivals:

 Festa di San Antonio: At Volongo near Cremona in Lombardy, young people collect wood to build a pyre sixty feet high to burn an old witch made of straw who represents winter.
 Everyone eats torta dura, or hard cake, made with cornmeal and spices.

 Feast of the Cherry Trees in Flower: Held in Vignola near Modena in Emilia-Romagna in early April.

-Sagra dei Garagoi: At Marotta near Pesaro in The Marches, you will find this sagra dedicated to the garagoi, or sea snails.
+Sagra dei Garagoi: At Marotta near Pesaro in The Marches, you will find this sagra dedicated to the garagoi or sea snails.
 They are cooked in tomato sauce with lots of pepper.
-The locals say the best way to eat them is to take a sip of wine for every seven snails.
-Naturally, only the local wines such as Bianchello and Verdicchio from the Colli Pesaresi will do.
+The locals say the best way to eat them is to sip wine for every seven snails.
+So naturally, only the local wines such as Bianchello and Verdicchio from the Colli Pesaresi will do.

 Sagra dei Gnocchi: More than fourteen hundred pounds of potatoes are cooked for this feast at Teolo near Padua, and everyone eats potato gnocchi.